-This module is suitable for nurses and healthcare professionals working in acute and unscheduled care settings, such as emergency departments, walk in clinics, urgent care centres, primary care or other community and first contact settings.
-This includes, but is not limited to, Paramedics, Practice Nurses, and Nurse Practitioners.
-It can be taken as a stand-alone module, or as part of the MSc Advanced Practice Health & Social Care.
+This course is suitable for nurses and healthcare professionals working in acute and unscheduled care settings, such as emergency departments, walk-in clinics, urgent care centres, primary care or other community and first contact settings.
+This includes, but is not limited to Paramedics, Practice Nurses and Nurse Practitioners.